OpenFOSS/Standalone-Product/Product.md

  <a name="code-3"></a>
 ## Code Contribution #3 TRUNK-5331
 ### Description
 OpenMRS is a medical record system and its users occasionally need to intersect large collections of patients to find common traits among them.
-OpenMRS’ extant intersection function did not produce a true intersection, so we refactored the function and corrected its behavior.
-For more details about the requirements, one may view OpenMRS’ JIRA issue, [TRUNK-5331](Code-Contributions/TRUNK-5331/Jira_Ticket/[#TRUNK-5331]
+OpenMRS' extant intersection function did not produce a true intersection, so we refactored the function and corrected its behavior.
+For more details about the requirements, you can view the [OpenMRS User Story](Code-Contributions/TRUNK-5331/Jira_Ticket/[#TRUNK-5331]

 This contribution added 46 lines of code to the product; it added one new test (29 lines) and refactored one function (17 lines).
-This contribution represents 20 hours of effort, and one may view the exact changes we made in [git diff](Code-Contributions/TRUNK-5331/TRUNK-5331.txt)
+This contribution represents 20 hours of effort, and you may view the exact changes we made in the corresponding diff under [Code Contribution #3](Code-Contributions/TRUNK-5331/TRUNK-5331.txt).

-OpenMRS’ automated code review of this contribution, which can be found in this [Pull Request](Code-Contributions/TRUNK-5331/Pull_Request/2649.html), showed that we met all of their quality standards, which included (but were not limited to):
+OpenMRS' automated code review of this contribution, which can be found in the [Pull Request](Code-Contributions/TRUNK-5331/Pull_Request/2649.html), showed that we met all of their quality standards, which included (but were not limited to):
-* Passing integration testing
+*Passing integration testing
-* Increasing the product’s overall code coverage
-* Adhering to style conventions.
+*Increasing the product's overall code coverage *Adhering to style conventions.

-Additionally, to address the needs of our code’s maintainers, we created a UML activity diagram (consider adding link) depicting the intended behavior of the function.
+Additionally, to address the needs of our code's maintainers, we created a UML activity diagram depicting the intended behavior of the function.
+The diagram can be found under [*Code Contribution #3 UML Activity Diagram*](#TRUNK-5331-UML).

 ### Links
 * [Pull Request](Code-Contributions/TRUNK-5331/Pull_Request/2649.html)